fatiando/fatiando/README.txt

         python setup.py install

-.. note:: that using ``pip`` is the preferred option since it's the more modern way (see `The Guide <http://guide.python-distribute.org/index.html>`_ for more information about this).
+.. note:: Using ``pip`` is the preferred option since it's the more modern
+    way (see `The Guide <http://guide.python-distribute.org/index.html>`_ for
+    more information about this).
 Also, using setup.py doesn't give you an uninstall option.

 The team